diemori/har2lib/README.md

 1. generate .har file from [developer tools] in browser
 2. use crated .har file as input

-"""
+Example:
-python har2lib.py test.har
+- python har2lib.py test.com.har

-"""
+  - this will generate test.com.py